The Clear Edge

 Identify protocol:

 Step 1: Map the ecosystem around your business.
-Who serves the same customers before they need you?
-Who serves them after?
-Who serves complementary (not competing) needs?
+Who serves the same customers before they need you, who serves them after, and who serves complementary (not competing) needs?

-Example: If you do Facebook ads for e-commerce, potential partners include: Shopify developers (serve before ads), email marketing agencies (serve concurrently), conversion rate optimization consultants (serve after).
+Example: If you run Facebook ads for e-commerce brands, potential partners include Shopify developers (serve before ads), email marketing agencies (serve alongside you), and conversion rate optimization consultants (serve after).

-Step 2: List fifty potential partners across these categories.
-Cast a wide net initially.
+Step 2: List fifty potential partners across these categories and start with a wide net.

-Step 4: Prioritize the top fifteen partners (scores of twenty-plus).
+Step 4: Focus on the top fifteen partners with scores of twenty or more.

-Step 5: Research each thoroughly.
-Understand their business model, pain points, and goals.
-Partnership pitch must solve their problem, not just yours.
+Step 5: Research each top partner deeply.
+Learn their business model, main pain points, and goals so your partnership pitch solves their problems, not just yours.

 Week 3-4: Partnership structure design (4 hours total)